Wil-dTrick/Random_Shit/De-escalation_Quick_Tips.md

 * Face - the public image people want to present within a given social framework

+# TL;DR:

+* Stay Calm
+* Create Space
+* Acknowledge their concern
+* Set Boundaries
+* Be aware of your body language and perceptions about you
+* Get them involved in solutions.

 # Getting Started

 ## Stay Calm